Gerlinde Kaltenbrunner

 Gerlinde Kaltenbrunner (born 13 December 1970) is an Austrian mountaineer.
-In August 2011, she became the second woman to climb the fourteen eight-thousanders and the first woman to do so without the use of supplementary oxygen or high altitude porters.
+In August 2011, she became the second woman to climb the fourteen eight-thousanders and the first woman to do so without using supplemental oxygen or high-altitude porters.
 In 2012, she won the prestigious National Geographic Explorer of the Year Award.

 Mountaineering

-Her interest in mountain climbing developed at a young age, and by the age of 13 she had completed climbing tours at the local Sturzhahn.
+Her interest in mountain climbing developed at a young age, and by the age of 13, she had completed climbing tours at the local Sturzhahn.
 As she pursued her nursing training in Vienna, Austria, she continued to hone her skills by participating in numerous ski, ice- and rock-climbing tours.
 At the age of 32, Kaltenbrunner climbed her fourth 8000m peak, Nanga Parbat, and decided to pursue professional mountain climbing full-time.

 Eight-thousanders

-Together with Edurne Pasaban and Nives Meroi she is one of only three women who have climbed the fourteen eight-thousanders.
+Together with Edurne Pasaban, Kristin Harila and Nives Meroi she is one of only four women who have climbed the fourteen eight-thousanders.
 Kaltenbrunner climbs without supplemental oxygen, which makes her the first woman to officially reach all fourteen eight-thousanders without the use of supplementary oxygen.
-Oh Eun-Sun claimed to be the first female mountaineer to summit all fourteen eight-thousanders.
-However, her claim has been listed as "disputed" due to the controversy surrounding her climb on Kangchenjunga.
-Later on she admitted that she could not summit Kangchenjunga and had to stop a few meters before the summit.